 Castletown is a smaller residential area in Western Australia within the Esperance local government area (postcode 6450).
 With a population of 3,968, the suburb has an established family demographic with a median age of 38.
 Households earn a median income of $84K per year, with an average household size of 2.4 people.
 Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.3% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, machinery operators & drivers, professionals.
 Employment in the area leans toward retail trade and transport & logistics.
 The top ancestries reported are Australian, English, Scottish.

+The median house price in Castletown is $630,000, having climbed sharply by 21.2% over the past year.
 The current median weekly rent is $550.
+This gives a gross rental yield of approximately 4.5%.
 The median monthly mortgage repayment is $1,717.

 Public transport access includes 32 bus stops.

-On the investment side, Population growth of +0.3% year-on-year points to stable demand fundamentals.
+On the investment side, The gross rental yield works out to roughly 4.5%, which reads as moderate yield.
+Property prices sit below the state median ($630K/$1.0M), which can point to relative value.
+The price-to-income ratio of 7.5x is considered moderate.
+House prices have moved +21.2% year-on-year.
+Population growth of +0.3% year-on-year points to stable demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.